 Beautifully set on a mountainside in northern Vietnam, Avana Retreat offers 36 gorgeous bungalows, suites, and pool villas.
 Each boasts spectacular views of the mountains, valleys, and terraced rice fields.
 The retreat’s secluded location ensures ultimate privacy while its 15-hectare area gives plenty of space to roam.
 Guests can truly enjoy the uninterrupted views of pristine nature from the infinity pool, from an Orchid Spa running along a murmuring stream, or view the idyllic scene of ethnic Hmong working on the fields.
 All are the perfect antidote for stressful living in urban environments.
 The staff is mainly ethnic people enriching Avana experiences with their dedication and local knowledge.

 Since its opening in late April 2021, Avana has welcomed more than 10,500 domestic visitors and ex-pats.
-In October, it was awarded Asia's Leading Retreat 2021 in the 28th annual World Travel Awards.
+It was awarded as Asia's Leading Retreat 2021 & 2022 by the noble World Travel Awards, two years in a row.
 Now, Avana Retreat has become a premier destination for luxury travel, an eco-friendly environment, and nature-based experiences.

 Thirty-six bungalows, suites, and private pool villas, perched on the mountainside showcase the talent of local artists with earth walls and thatched roofs.